 An examination of the strengths and limitations of the major perspectives that have informed the study of international development.
 Selected case studies and monographs are used to illustrate theory-building, analytical models, and sound empirical research.
-Prerequisite: IDST 1001H and 1002H (or 1000Y) or 4.0 university credits or permission of instructor.
+Prerequisite: IDST 1001H and 1002H or 4.0 university credits or permission of instructor.

-- " IDST-WMST 2251H: Gender and International Development (see Gender & Women's Studies) - " IDST-HIST 2401H: The Emergence of Modern Africa Before 1880 (see History) - " IDST-HIST 2402H: The Emergence of Modern Africa Since 1880 (see History) - " IDST-HIST 2470Y/2471H: Introduction to Latin America, 1500-1990 (see History)
+- " IDST-WMST 2251H: Gender and International Development (see Gender & Women's Studies) - " IDST-HIST 2401H: The Emergence of Modern Africa Before 1880 (see History) - " IDST-HIST 2402H: The Emergence of Modern Africa Since 1880 (see History) - " IDST-HIST 2422H: Unchained Africa-Resistance and Survival (see History) - " IDST-HIST 2471H: Introduction to Latin America, 1500-1990 (see History)